usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

 </div>

+The local.env file allows us to not need to edit each script as we go because our scripts call variables we assign in it.

+Now, we can start running the first script.
+We submit the job where our local.env is located.

+        bash /workshop_scripts/01_fastqc.sh

+If the job was successful, then you should receive an email saying it was completed and had an exit code of 0.
+If it failed, then check your outputs folder and find the .err and .out files within the 01_fastqc.
+Check very carefully for typos in your local.env file.
+After saving your changes, delete the sub-output file for the script (not the all of /outputs) to prevent any overwritting failures when you re-submit the script.

 <!--
 Now, we run the scripts within the "Genomics_Training" directory that we copied yesterday.
 To get to the scripts, we can run the following lines from our home directory.